corbtastik/howdy-ear/README.md

 This repo contains a sample project that packages an [ejb](https://en.wikipedia.org/wiki/Enterprise_JavaBeans) and [war](https://en.wikipedia.org/wiki/WAR_(file_format)) module as an [ear](https://en.wikipedia.org/wiki/EAR_(file_format)).
 It's what we'd typically call the first step into the dEEp end if you know what I mean :smile:.

 For reals its meant to be a simple starter to exploring cloud based EAR deployments using the [WebSphere Liberty Buildpack](https://github.com/cloudfoundry/ibm-websphere-liberty-buildpack).
-Microservices are everywhere but its not uncommon for Dev Shoppes to have major investments in Monoliths, many of which start with a "simple" ejb/war ear.
+Microservices are everywhere but its not uncommon for Dev Shops to have major investments in Monoliths, many of which started with a "simple" ejb/war ear.

 Having said that I see tremendous value providing simple patterns to "lift" the Monolith to the cloud by wrapping in Cloud Native principles.
 Can we develop some simple opinions on how a cloud based EAR deployment should look?
 You bet...the value is this...your code isn't throw away, its leveled-up, packaging stays the same but what and how we package for the cloud is different.
 Then obviously the workload is cloud enabled for a runtime such as Pivotal Application Service.